 You should consider cleaning the coordinates beforehand, e.g. with cleanCoords.

-If your output has an overly large and/or spatially biased set of absences, you can use selectAbsences afterwards.
+If your output has an overly large and/or spatially biased set of absences, it may be recommendable to use selectAbsences afterwards.

 This function returns a data frame with the following columns: